 These are maintained for emergency evacuation by various ports in some coastal states and are available for transferring personnel to shore facilities when in coastal waters or when the vessel is within their area of operation.

-Information regarding availability can be checked with local rescue coordination centers.
+Information regarding availability can be checked with local rescue coordination centres.

-Coordination for medevac and transfer to shore ambulance is generally taken care by local harbour authorities.
+Coordination for medevac and transfer to shore ambulance is generally taken care of by local harbour authorities.

 Related Read: 3 Important Man Overboard Recovery Methods Used At Sea